 - Verify that the Size column does not list Pending.

-- If the size stays at Pending for more than one hour, contact your TAM for assistance.
+- If the size stays at Pending for more than one hour, Contact Tanium Support for assistance.

-- Check to see if the Tanium Deploy service is attempting to gather the Deploy package gallery file.
+- Check to see if the Tanium Deploy service is attempting to gather the Deploy Predefined Package Gallery file.

 - Collect a troubleshooting package.